garcia98daniel/OrderPizza/README.md

 # Order Pizza Entre amigos web app

-This project was made to help my brother's pizza shop in order to make easier get pizza orders by whatsapp or instagram asking to the people.
+This project was made to help my brother's pizza shop in order to make easier get pizza orders by whatsapp or instagram asking orders details to the people.
 ## [Project link](https://entreamigos.vercel.app/)

 # tools and tecnologies